 The company began to have financial problems, partly because of changing trends in the textile industry as a whole.
 That's when Buffett decided it was time to strike.
 He started his acquisition of Berkshire Hathaway in 1962, began adding insurance companies to his holdings (including GEICO), and the rest is history.
 Although he told CNBC in October 2010 that buying Berkshire Hathaway was his "biggest mistake ever," he meant that if he had gotten into insurance earlier, the company would be worth $400 billion instead of a mere (at the time) $200 billion.

-Maybe you're not in a position to buy entire companies like Buffett, but you can do the next best thing: Buy stock.
+Maybe you're not in a position to buy entire companies like Buffett, but you can do the next best thing: Invest in stocks.

 Video by Stephen Parkhurst

-At first blush, it might appear as if value investing is just common sense: Buy stocks at a low price, and sell high.
+At first blush, it might appear as if value investing is just common sense: Buy stocks at low share prices, and sell high.
 But if it were as simple as that, nearly everyone playing the stock market would be rich.

 There are two major aspects of value investing that are easy in theory, hard in practice: knowing how to find and judge a bargain, and holding on to the investment and riding through volatility.

-Warren Buffett advises choosing an array of stocks based on long-term value.
+Warren Buffett advises choosing an array of stocks, via index funds, ETFs, or mutual funds, based on long-term value.

 The other challenge is remembering you're looking long term and need to resist the urge to sell at the slightest sign of a price drop.
 As Buffett told "Squawk Box" in October 2014, "Now if [investors] think they can dance in and out [of the market] and buy and sell stocks, they ought to head for Las Vegas.
 I mean, they can't do that. ...
 But what they can do is determine that there's a number of solid American businesses, a great number of them, and if you own a cross section of them and particularly if you buy them over time, you basically can't lose."